PreethamSK163/Tool-Command-Language--TCL--Workshop/Day 1 : Introduction to TCL and VSDSYNTH Toolbox Usage/README.md

 # Day 1 : Introduction to TCL and VSDSYNTH Toolbox Usage

+## Day 1 Summary

+- Established a strong foundation in TCL-based automation by building a design-agnostic configuration framework driven by external CSV inputs.
+- Decoupled design parameters from TCL logic, enabling scalable reuse of the automation flow across multiple RTL designs.
+- Developed a shell-based front end (`vsdsynth`) using `tcsh`, transforming the scripts into a structured command-line automation tool.
+- Implemented professional CLI behavior with clear tool headers, controlled execution flow, and safe termination for invalid inputs.
+- Added robust argument validation to ensure mandatory configuration files are provided before initiating synthesis.
+- Enhanced tool reliability through advanced input validation, including physical file existence checks.
+- Introduced a comprehensive `-help` subsystem to guide users on CSV formats, required keywords, and directory structure expectations.
+- Integrated the shell pre-processing layer with the TCL synthesis engine (`tclsh`), allowing only validated data into the core flow.
+- Applied defensive programming practices to distinguish and handle multiple user error scenarios clearly.
+- Validated the Linux CAD environment to ensure readiness for automated VLSI design workflows.

 ## Task 1: Design Configuration & Environment Setup

 - Implemented a CSV-driven configuration framework to enable design-agnostic TCL automation.